openvinotoolkit/model_server/docs/python_support/reference.md

 Python nodes can be configured to run in two execution modes - regular and generative.

 In regular execution mode the node produces one set of outputs per one set of inputs.
-It works via both gRPC unary and streaming endpoints and is a common mode for use cases like computer vision.
+It works via both gRPC/REST unary and gRPC streaming endpoints and is a common mode for use cases like computer vision.

 In generative execution mode the node produces multiple sets of outputs over time per single set of inputs.
 It works only via gRPC streaming endpoints and is useful for use cases where total processing time is big and you want to return some intermediate results before the execution is completed.
 That mode is well suited to Large Language Models to serve them in a more interactive manner.